 Additionally, the rules and regulations regarding processing of personal data are becoming increasingly rigid.
 In a large number of European jurisdictions, the Group is affected by changes to the regulatory environment resulting from the new General Data Protection Regulation 2016/679 (GDPR), which entered into force on 25 May 2018, as the Group processes different types of personal data, such as information regarding contact persons at customers and suppliers as well as information regarding employees.
-Noncompliance with applicable data protection legislation could, for example, result in sanctions from the relevant authorities and damages having to be paid to affected persons.
+Non-compliance with applicable data protection legislation could, for example, result in sanctions from the relevant authorities and damages having to be paid to affected persons.
 The level of fines for breach of data protection rules includes fines of up to the higher of four per cent. of a group's annual turnover and EUR 20,000,000, whichever is higher.
-The Group is currently being investigated by the German data protection authorities in relation to a breach of GDPR, which the Group notified to the authorities itself, while the Group believes that the breach is of a minor nature, there can be no assurance that the authorities will not rule punitively and in such case any fines could be significant, potentially amounting to the limits referred to above.
-See "Description of H&M - Legal Proceedings".

 The retail industry, in particular, has been the target of many recent cyber-attacks and the Group may not have the resources to anticipate or prevent rapidly evolving types of cyber-attacks.
 Attacks may be targeted at the Group, its vendors or customers, or others who have entrusted the Group with information.
 In addition, even if the Group takes appropriate measures to safeguard its information security and privacy environment from security or regulatory breaches, the Group could still expose its customers and business to risk.
 Actual or anticipated attacks may disrupt or impair the Group's technology capabilities, and may cause the Group to incur increasing costs, including costs to deploy additional personnel and protection technologies, train employees, and engage third-party experts and consultants, as well as potentially incurring fines or censure from local regulators.
 Any such disruption or increased costs may have a material adverse effect on the Group's business, financial position and results of operations.